hardisj/erinsaudiocorner/content/english/loudspeakers/DIYSG_HTM12v1.md

 * No problem getting very, *very* loud in my large living room.
 * Voices don't sound natural; FR is quite varied and some intelligibility is lost due to the 3kHz suck out.

+While the on-axis response is not linear, the off-axis response trends very well with the on-axis and the directivity indeces are quite linear - outside of a couple areas.
+This means that this speaker should do quite well once equalized to flat (or, at least, more linear).

 <br>
 <br>